perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 ## Overview

-Design specification for a web-based application that answers questions about foundational quantum computing concepts, powered by a custom-trained transformer model combined with RAG retrieval.
+Design specification for a web-based application that answers questions about foundational quantum computing concepts, powered by a custom-trained 125.8M parameter transformer combined with RAG retrieval.

 **Related Documents:**
 - Infrastructure Planning: `initial-exploratory-brainstorming.md`